 Question Answer Explanation Does the current law restrict the ability to refer class A or B misdemeanors to court?
 No Current law makes no changes whatsoever to current law regarding the ability of schools to refer class A or B misdemeanors to law enforcement or the courts.
-Does the current law restrict the ability to refer a class C misdemeanor, infraction, or status offenses to court?
-Yes Current law allows schools to refer class C misdemeanors, infraction, and status offenses to court only if the youth refuses to participate in an evidence based intervention or the youth allegedly committed the same offense on school property on two previous occasions and the youth was referred to an evidence-based alternative intervention, or to JJYS Prevention and Early Intervention Services for both of the two previous offenses.
-(53G-6-211) Does the current law impact responses to truancy?
-Yes Current law does not allow schools to refer habitual truancy to the Court.
-Are there options for holding parents/guardians accountable for a minor's compulsory education?
-Yes - For Grades 1-6 only, Parents may be held accountable for intentionally or without good cause failing to meet with school officials to discuss the minor's attendance issue or failing to prevent the minor from being truant 5 or more times during the remainder of the school year.
+Does the current law restrict the ability to refer a class C misdemeanor, infraction, or status offenses to court? - Yes Current law allows schools to refer class C misdemeanors, infraction, and status offenses to court only if the youth refuses to participate in an evidence based intervention or the youth allegedly committed an offense on school property on a previous occasion and the youth was referred to an evidence-based alternative intervention, or to JJYS Prevention and Early Intervention Services for the previous offense.
+(53G-8-211) Does the current law restrict the ability to refer habitual truancy to the court? - Yes - Current law allow schools to refer habitual truancy to the court only if the youth was previously alleged of being a habitual truant at least twice during the same school year and the youth was referred to an evidence-based alternative intervention, or to JJYS Prevention and Early Intervention Services, for at least two of the previous habitual truancies.
+(53G-8-211) Are there options for holding parents/guardians accountable for a minor's compulsory education? - Yes - For Grades 1-6 only, Parents may be held accountable for intentionally or without good cause failing to meet with school officials to discuss the minor's attendance issue or failing to prevent the minor from being truant 5 or more times during the remainder of the school year.
 (53G-6-202)